 "A city is ravaged by an epidemic of instant white blindness."

 On this day in 2008, the SciFi/Horror film Plaguers played to anticipating crowds at the Shockerfest International Film Festival.
-The feature starred Steve Railsback and Noelle Perris, and here's the plot summary as provided by IMDB.com:
+Written and directed by Brad Sykes, the feature starred Steve Railsback, Alexis Zibolis, and Noelle Perris; and here's the plot summary as provided by IMDB.com:

 "When a band of sexy space pirates hijack a fuel-transport vessel bound for Earth, an alien virus known only as "Thanatos" is accidentally released.
 The contagion mutates its victims, transforming them one after another into ravenous, demonic creatures.
 Pirates and crew must join together to destroy the undead PLAGUERS as the ship nears Earth, threatening to infect the entire planet."